Regulation and capital requirements

 The actual capital position is stressed regularly based on a number of stress scenarios.
 A capital contingency process is set up for Triodos Bank in case of a (potential) shortfall in available capital, which can be a threat to its solvency.
 For this purpose, the Recovery Plan contains measures for restoring the bank's solvency by reducing risks and/or increasing capital and provides a specific governance structure for managing such stressed situations.

 Triodos Bank aims for a sound and resilient capital base supporting our sustainable and targeted lending growth strategy.

 The objective of Triodos Bank’s capital strategy is to ensure its viability by:

-- Ensuring compliance to all applicable capital legislation and regulation at all times.
+• ensuring compliance with all applicable capital legislation and regulation at all times.

 Capital allocation and monitoring

 Equity is allocated to banking business units in the yearly budget and planning process based on the forecasted return on risk-weighted assets, contribution to our mission and dynamic sector strategy.
 Triodos Bank works with a rolling three-year capital forecast.